M66B/XPrivacyLua/XPRIVACY.md

 	* ~~return empty search history~~ see remark below

 Different browsers (stock, Chrome, Firefox, etc) have different content providers, so this is app specific.
+Browser data is generally not accessible on recent Android versions anymore.

 <a name="calendar"></a>
 * Calendar